Axel-ex/Spiderbot/README.md

 ## Introduction

-This project aims to provide an accessible yet advanced robotic platform.
-By combining the Wi-Fi-enabled ESP32 with the safety and concurrency guarantees of Rust, the robot can execute complex movements while remaining resilient to runtime errors.
+This project aims mainly to share my experience using embedded rust to achieve cool connected devices.
+By combining the Wi-Fi-enabled ESP32, cargo as a project manager and the asynchronous runtime of embassy, you can write safe and expressive firmware and have a great time doing it.
 The quadruped has 12 degrees of freedom (three per leg) and uses inverse kinematics to calculate the joint angles required to position its feet in 3D space.

-Remote control is handled over Wi-Fi through a lightweight TCP server running on the ESP32, allowing you to send commands from any computer on the same network.
+Remote control is handled over Wi-Fi through a TCP socket running on the ESP32, allowing you to send commands from any computer on the same network as the robot.

 ## Hardware